bhukya-naveen87/next.js/Notes.md

 ### redirect:

 - This function allows you to redirect the user to another URL.
+- The redirect function is meant for use in server-side actions or inside getServerSideProps, not directly in client-side code like within a React component or event handler.
 - It can be used in **Server Components**, **Client Components**, **Route Handlers** and **Server Actions**.
 - When used in a **streaming context**, this will insert a meta tag to emit the redirect on the client side.
 Otherwise it will serve a 307 HTTP redirect response to the caller.
 - If a resource doesn't exist, you can use the **notFound function** instead.